-Record the total purchase price (after trade-ins, rebates, discounts, etc.) of all new and used self-propelled equipment, implements and machinery (after any trade-in allowance, rebates and discounts were bought during 2006 for use on the operation.
+Record the total purchase price (after any trade-in allowance, rebates, discounts, etc.) of all new and used self-propelled equipment, implements and machinery that were bought during 2009 for use on the operation.
 If the respondent's operation bought machinery in partnership with another operation, include only the amount that was this operation's share of the machine's total cost.
 The total cost should include the cost of accessories, special servicing, delivery charges, dealer preparation, Federal Excise Tax and sales tax.
 Registration and license fees should be included in the purchase price if they were not separated on the bill.
 If these fees were separate and itemized on the bill, exclude them here.
 Financing charges should have been recorded in Item 18.
 Registration and license fees should have been reported in Item 21.